MohawkTSDB/mohawk/cli/README.md

 ###### When running with tls on, we need .key and .pem files:

+This commands will crate self signed secrets for testing.

 ```
 openssl ecparam -genkey -name secp384r1 -out server.key
 openssl req -new -x509 -sha256 -key server.key -out server.pem -days 3650